Laar3/DOOM-wvkbd/README.md

 The default set of layouts is called `mobintl` *(mobile international)*, which groups various layouts aimed at mobile devices and also attempts to accommodate various international users.
 The resulting binary is called `wvkbd-mobintl`.

-You can, however, define your own layouts by copying and modifying `layout.mobintl.h` and `keymap.mobintl.h` (replace `mobintl` for something like `yourlayout`).
+You can, however, define your own layouts by copying and and modifying `layout.mobintl.h` and `keymap.mobintl.h` (replace `mobintl` for something like `yourlayout`).
 Then make your layout set using `make LAYOUT=yourlayout`, and the resulting binary will be `wvkbd-yourlayout`